-Paul also credits Kristin Hayes, Assistant Director of Student Involvement and Leadership, for her support.
+Paul also credits the Assistant Director of Student Involvement and Leadership, for her support.
 "She gave me a list of things to do in Boston, which helped me a lot because I didn't know where to go or what to do.
-She always has some kind of fun event at the school, which helps relieve the stress.
+She always has some kind of fun event at the school, which helps relieve stress.
 I feel better here."

 Learn more about transferring to Bay State College and become part of our hands-on, welcoming learning environment.